Computr1x/ExNihilo/README.md

 # About
-TCG - text captcha generation library.
+ExNihilo - random image generation library.
 This is open-source cross-platfrom library that allows users to generate custom captchas.

 # Documentation
 All documentation you can find on [Wiki](https://github.com/Computr1x/TCG/wiki) page.